 Prior to joining OMNI/CHNU.10 and Biography he was a producer with CTV’s award-winning Vicki Gabereau.
 During his tenure the program won a Gemini Award for “Best Talk Series” (Canada’s equivalent of an Emmy Award), in part for an interview Roth produced with Lt.
 General Romeo Dallaire that covered the general’s recollection of events during the 1994 genocide in Rwanda.
 While at CTV he also produced newscasts for CTV British Columbia and worked as a field producer with etalk Daily.

-His work has taken him all over the world, to nearly 30 countries spread throughout North and South America, Europe, Africa, and Asia.
-He has particular expertise in Africa, having worked in ten African countries.
-Roth is a former member of the board of directors of Hear Africa Foundation, a Canadian NGO active in Zimbabwe.
+His work has taken him all over the world, to over 30 countries spread throughout North and South America, Europe, Africa, and Asia.
+He has particular expertise in Africa, having worked in 10 African countries.
+Roth is an active supporter and former member of the board of directors of Hear Africa Foundation, an NGO active in Zimbabwe.
 A Canadian citizen, he has been recognized by U.S. Citizenship & Immigration as a producer of “extraordinary ability” and is legally able to work anywhere in the United States.

 A graduate from the British Columbia Institute of Technology’s Broadcast Communications Program, Roth’s training was from Canada’s best-known broadcasting school.
-He has also studied economics at both The Fraser Institute and the Canadian Securities Institute.
-He began his post-secondary studies at Trinity Western University.
+He has also studied economics at both The Fraser Institute and the Canadian Securities Institute, and began his post-secondary studies at Trinity Western University.

-Roth is also a registered composer with SOCAN.
-His music compositions have been used in television broadcasts across Canada.
+Roth is a registered composer with SOCAN and his music compositions have been used in television broadcasts across Canada.